The Fancy Dress Party

 So, plucking up his courage, he stood underneath the tree where the baboons were throwing the laptop around, hoping one of them might drop it to him so that he could have a turn.

 That didn’t happen.
-Instead they just pelted him with twigs and leaves.
+Instead, they just pelted him with twigs and leaves.
 Baboons didn’t play piggy-in-the-middle, obviously.

-Then Charlie had another idea.
+Then Sam had another idea.
 Might they like to swap the computer for something else?
 But what had he got to swap?
 If only he had his space gun.
 Baboons looked the sort who would love a space gun.

-Carefully, Charlie searched the enclosure, but in the end all he could find to swap was a husk of corn.
+Carefully, Sam searched the enclosure, but in the end all he could find to swap was a husk of corn.
 Timidly he held it up to the chief baboon, a grand fellow with sharp teeth and spiky hair.

 At first, the plan seemed to be working as the chief baboon, still holding the laptop came scrambling down the tree for a closer look at the corn.
-Then, just as Charlie thought he was about to make the swap, the baboon snatched the husk and scampered back up another tree, with the laptop still under his arm.
+Then, just as Sam thought he was about to make the swap, the baboon snatched the husk and scampered back up another tree, with the laptop still under his arm.

 The other baboons cackled.
 They thought that was very funny.

-Charlie sighed sadly.
+Sam sighed sadly.

 Just then, however, Emile, the gorilla, who’d been watching, got up from his log and walked casually across to the trees where the baboons were hanging out.